wh-alice/mig_visualstudio/vs/code-quality/ca1012--abstract-types-should-not-have-constructors.md

 ---
-title: "CA1012: Abstract types should not have constructors | testtitle" ms.custom: ""
+title: "CA1012: Abstract types should not have constructors" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"